Welcome to the home page of the Gus A. Stavros Center for the Advancement of Free Enterprise and Economic Education at Florida State University.

 The FSU and USF Stavros Centers for Economic Education are partnering with the Miami Dade Center for Economic Education to host our 13th annual Creative Teaching Ideas for Your Basic Economics Course on February 3rd 2017 in Miami, FL.
 Plan to attend and we’ll send more information when details are finalized.

 Common Sense Economics

-The Florida State University Stavros Center will offer Common Sense Economics for Life for Educators course this Spring.
+The Florida State University Stavros Center will offer Common Sense Economics for Life for Educators course this Fall.
 Instructors who successfully complete the course earn a certificate and a confirmation letter of completion.
-If you are interested in taking this 15-week course, it will begin on January 25th 2016, and run through May 9th.
+If you are interested in taking this 12-week course, it will begin on September 12th 2016, and run through December 5th.
 You can register here.
-Registration closes on January 22nd.
-For an additional fee of $216, teachers can also earn graduate credit for this course from the University of Colorado – Colorado Springs (UCCS) Extended Studies program.
-Those interested in the graduate credit opportunity should enroll with UCCS here before the start of the class in order to avoid their $25 late fee after the deadline passes.
+For an additional fee, teachers can also earn graduate credit for this course from the University of Colorado – Colorado Springs (UCCS) Extended Studies program.
+Those interested in the graduate credit opportunity should enroll with UCCS here before the start of the class in order to avoid their late fee after the deadline passes.
 For more information about our CSE for Life Educators course, click here.

 Common Sense: Economics for Life!
 Course Package

 We are seeking to identify and cooperate with instructors interested in offering the course at their school

 Designed to promote excellence in the teaching of economics, the EEE program seeks to bring economic excitement alive for both students and teachers.

 Study of Political Economy and Free Enterprise (SPEFE)